bottkars/bottkars.github.io/_posts/2019-08-16-azurestack-loves-concourse.md

 	<figcaption>set-pipeline</figcaption>
 </figure>

-Hover over the Blue Boy and click on the name azurestack. this should open the pipeline view.
+Hover over the Blue box and click on the name azurestack. this should open the pipeline view.

 <figure class="full">